fxl306/undo_manager_for_text_editor/README.md

   - If the Document functions like a GoogleDoc, which allows users to change a document at the same time without any conflict, that is another story of a complex system.

-    1. To allow mutiple users to edito on the same documents,  algorithms such as Operational Transformation (OT) and Conflict-free Replicated Data Types (CRDTs) can be used for collabratiing editing.
+    1. To allow mutiple users to edit on the same documents,  algorithms such as Operational Transformation (OT) and Conflict-free Replicated Data Types (CRDTs) can be used for collabratiing editing.
     2. To allow simultaneous edits to merge efficently without conflicts, complex system such as GoogleDoc uses collaborative protocols on the communications between the users (client's web browser) and the Google servers (stores the Document).